Hydreon/Steadfast2/README.md

 #  <img src="https://lbsg.net/wp-content/themes/lifeboat/images/lbsg-logo-sm.png" alt="LBSG logo" title="Aimeos" align="center" height="120" />
-# Steadfast2 Minecraft PE Server Software
+# Steadfast2 & MineplexPE Minecraft PE Server Software

 ## Introduction

 Steadfast2 is a project for backporting new Minecraft: Pocket Edition changes to older Pocketmine versions for better stability and performance, while retaining as many features from the new versions as possible.
-It's currently in production on Lifeboat Survival Games' main servers.
+It's currently in production on Lifeboat Survival Games' main servers and MineplexPE.

 ## Known bugs